 Post 646 –by Gautam Shah

+Paper’s chief raw material is cellulosic pulp.
 Paper is a sheet form of material, and substantially used in sheet-form.
-Paper’s chief raw material is cellulosic pulp.
 It is also used in ‘non-planer’ forms, such as moulded products (egg crates), packing cases (glass), mould dummies, and as Papier-mâché.

 Paper as a sheet material is available with many different properties.
 It can be rough, smooth, grease-proof, water absorbent, water repellent or resistant, soft as cotton, stiff as board, heat resistant, fireproof, combustible, chemically resistant opaque, translucent, transparent, coloured, glossy, dull, strong, weak, tear-able, non-tear-able, light heavy, pulp-able cellular, waxed, sanded, embossed hinged corrugated, easily folded and pierced, coarse, fine or flocked.

 Paper is mainly used for writing, printing, drawing, painting signs and images.
 Paper has many functional uses like wrapping, filtering, absorbing, insulating, protecting (Thai umbrellas), cleaning, mopping, polishing, buffing, toys and product forming, mould making, engraving, etching, embossing, medicare dressing, garment making, and for glazing (Shoji for windows and Fusuma for room dividers).
 Other uses include mask making, light canoe or boat making for races, single-use construction forms, casting die dummies, kites, lanterns carnival floats, tubes, textile bobbins and cones.